1984 Madrid Tennis Grand Prix

 The 1984 Madrid Grand Prix was a men's tennis tournament played on indoor carpet courts.
 It was the 13th edition of the tournament and was part of the Super Series of the 1984 Volvo Grand Prix.
-It was played in Madrid, Spain and was held from 27 February until 4 March 1984.
+It was played at the Pabellón de la Ciudad Deportiva del Real Madrid in Madrid, Spain and was held from 27 February until 4 March 1984.
 First-seeded John McEnroe won the singles title.